 High-scoring items on the 4-step approach were ‘step 1: understanding’ and ‘step 4: agreeing on actions’, demonstrating that clinicians were adherent in exploring both positive and negative aspects of the patient’s chosen domain, and in agreeing and documenting action plans.
 Low-scoring items included ‘4-step approach order’, showing that few clinicians completed the 4-step approach in the specified order, and ‘recording of items’, suggesting that clinicians were not adherent in waiting until the end of the 4-step discussion for this.

-Table 6: Descriptive statistics of DIALOG+ AS
+Table 6: Descriptive statistics of DIALOG+ Adherence Scale